How to Hire a Trekking Guide in Nepal

 People sleep in common rooms during the high season because there simply is not enough room in the small villages along trekking routes.
 Lodge owners informed me that if I were to show up with a guide and the lodge was full he would find my guide, porter and me place to sleep.
 If the same were to happen with a solo trekker, they would be turned away or given a tent.

-How to Find a Guide
+Additional Tips on How to Hire a Trekking Guide in Nepal

 One of the most frequent questions I get asked about Nepal is how to find a guide.
 There are two methods: one is to wait until you get to Nepal and the other is a good old web search.
 Regardless of which method you choose make sure your guide is a TAAN member.
 TAAN or Trekking Agency Association of Nepal sets forth a minimum standard for safety, health, and the environment with a trekking agency.
 Trekking agencies often display on their websites if they are TAAN, and you can always ask an outfit to show their licenses.
-For example, the company I trekked with, Trekking Planner Nepal, has all of this information on their webpage.
+For example, the company I trekked with, Trekking Planner Nepal, has all of this information on their web page.

 This method is a bit trickier and I would honestly advise against it unless you’ve done it before or have loads of time.
-Basically you show up in Kathmandu and search for a guide there.
-The reason I wouldn’t recommend this method is because you are much more susceptible to scams.
+Basically, you show up in Kathmandu and search for a guide there.
+The reason I wouldn’t recommend this method is that you are much more susceptible to scams.
 However, the method remains the same.
 Ask questions that you do and don’t know the answer to and go with your gut.

 Trekking isn’t going to break the bank, but it isn’t a budget activity either.
 The people must work harder than you can imagine to haul building materials, food, and supplies up to villages so you are more comfortable.
-Going out alone, disrespecting their traditions, and attempting to low ball them will only alienate them.
+Going out alone, disrespecting their traditions, and attempting to lowball them will only alienate them.
 Hiring a guide and porter not only helps the local economy, but it ensures you will have a welcoming Nepali experience.
 Be a part of the community, not apart from the community.